-Table 8.7.1 Classification table for pyranometers per ISO 9060 and WMO.
+Table 8.7.1 Valid classification table for pyranometers per ISO 9060:2018 and WMO.
 NOTE: WMO specification of spectral selectivity is different from that of ISO.
 Hukseflux conforms to the ISO limits.
 WMO also specifies expected accuracies.
 ISO finds this not to be a part of the classification system because it also involves calibration.
-Please note that WMO achievable accuracies are for clear days at mid latitudes and that the uncertainty estimate does not include uncertainty due to calibration.
+Please note that WMO achievable accuracies are for clear days at mid latitudes and that the uncertainty estimate does not include uncertainty due to calibration\.
+Continued on next page.